This is the first part of a mystery serial.

 “The Romans used it to bleach their clothes,” Alan put in.
 “But don’t worry about him.
 He’s just being awkward.”

 “Right,” Deb said uncertainly.
 “To tell you the truth, the artefacts all belonged to my great grandfather.
-He was quite the collector.
-This place was his.”
+He was quite the collector, and this place was his domain.
+The property has been in the family for generations, but he was the first to turn it into a shop.”

 “A real family business,” Dan mused.
 “You come from a long line of proprietors.
 I’d have thought that would be authenticity enough.”

-“It wasn’t always a café, though.
-My great grandad was a pharmacist, but when he died, his son wasn’t interested in taking over the business.
+“Maybe, but it wasn’t always a café.
+My great grandfather was Gordon Kenning; you might have heard of him.
+He ran a number of pharmacies, but when he died, his son wasn’t interested in taking over the business.
 The shop stood empty for a while.
 My father rented it out, but although lots of people tried to set up shop down here, they all failed.
 There isn’t the footfall.
 No passing trade to speak of.”

 “But you’re doing well,” Alan said.
 “You must’ve turned it around.”